MechanicalRock/mechanicalrock.github.io/_posts/2020-04-08-serverless-express-dashboards.md

 # Introduction

 The last installment started to cover off on observability of our applications.
-Observability helps us to answer questions about how well applications our running in production.
+Observability helps us to answer questions about how well our applications are running in production.
 We can than use this information to improve our applications over time.
 Logging, Tracing and Metrics are commonly referred to as the 'three pillars of observability'.
 We previously had a look at logging and tracing.
 Logging allows us to keep persist statements about things that are occuring in our application for various purposes.
 Tracing is somewhat similar to logging, except it works across system boundaries to 'trace' how a request travels through various parts of a distributed systems architecture.
 I have not covered the third and final pillar, metrics, so let's dive into it!

 # Metrics, Dashboards, Alerts - What Are They Good For?